-The OpenSSL implementation of TLS is available, but it is deprecated in OS X v10.7 and later for binary compatibility reasons.
-If you require OpenSSL, you should instead provide your own copy of this library and statically link it into your program.
+The OpenSSL implementation of TLS is available, but the preinstalled OpenSSL library is deprecated in OS X v10.7 and later for binary compatibility reasons.
+If you require OpenSSL, provide your own copy of this library instead, and statically link it into your program.

 There are a number of common mistakes developers make when writing secure networking code.
 This section provides suggestions for avoiding several of these mistakes.